kimjoar/writings/alpha/step-by-step-modules-templates.md

 });
 ```

-And this is the HTML:
+And here is the HTML:

 ```html
 <!DOCTYPE html>